nime003/PG6301exam/README.md

 Accounts that can be used are in the users.json file the one i used for debugging is johnDoe and password hello

+I've accomplished running an express server with react as frontend, i've accomplished reading data from a "database" and making a functional login page that serves the user with a personalised greeting message. i've accomplished only showing the default employee options to employees without "isadmin" status and all four options to employees with "isadmin" status however it changes nothing.

 I know i CANNOT change database from mongodb but what else was i supposed to do :/ i've run out of time

 (for some reason adding assignents and saving it to json file doesnt work anymore, same with logging hours)